Best of Cambodia and South Vietnam Trip Notes

 The official currency of Vietnam is the Vietnamese Dong (VND).
 The numerous denominations of VND can be confusing for foreigners, so it is worth noting that 25,000 VND converts to approximately 1 USD.
 Credit and debit cards are accepted at major hotels and tourist attractions across Vietnam but are not accepted for small payments such as snacks.
 Travel Talk recommends carrying VND cash to cover daily expenses.
 ATMs are quite common across Vietnam and US dollars can also be used to pay for hotels, restaurants, and some other services in major cities.

 The official currency of Cambodia is the Khmer Riel (KHR) and 1 USD converts to approximately 4,000KHR.
 Credit and debit cards are accepted at ATMs across Cambodia.
 There is no need to dispense large quantities of KRH prior to arrival in Cambodia.
-Most travellers never require more than 20USD worth of Cambodian riel on them at any one time.
+Most travelers never require more than 20USD worth of Cambodian riel on them at any one time.
 USD cash is also widely accepted across Cambodia; however change is often given in KHR.
 Many businesses will not accept notes larger than 20USD, so we recommend carrying small denominations of both KHR and USD.
 Credit and Debit cards can also be used to pay for accommodation or more expensive services in Cambodia’s major cities, however cash remains king.
-We recommend you do not exchange bulk sums of money at the airport, as the exchange rates are usually more favourable in the major cities.
+We recommend you do not exchange bulk sums of money at the airport, as the exchange rates are usually more favorable in the major cities.
 Your tour leader will be happy to help if you need any assistance.

 Please remember that everyone has different spending habits, some prefer to spend more on souvenirs, some on experiences and others on a night out!
 Make sure to budget your trip to your spending habits for shopping, drinking, and tipping.